nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    1. Re-launch the app by double-clicking the jar file.<br>
       Expected: The most recent window size and location is retained.

+### Adding a student

+1. Adding a student while all students are being shown

 ### Deleting a student

 1. Deleting a student while all students are being shown

     1. Prerequisites: List all students using the `students` command.
 Multiple students in the list.

     1. Test case: `deleteStudent 1`<br>
        Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.

     1. Test case: `deleteStudent 0`<br>
        Expected: No student is deleted.
 Error details shown in the status message.

     1. Other incorrect delete commands to try: `deleteStudent`, `deleteStudent x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.

+### Editing a student

+### Marking a student's attendance

+1. Marking a student while all students are being shown

+    1. Prerequisites: List all students using the `students` command.
+Multiple students in the list.

+    1. Test case: `marka 1 w/1`<br>
+       Expected: First contact is marked as present in the list.
+Status message shows details of his week 1 attendance.

+    1. Test case: `marka 0 w/1`<br>
+       Expected: No student is marked.
+Error details shown in the status message.

+    1. Other incorrect mark attendance commands to try: `marka`, `marka x`, `...` (where x is larger than the list size)<br>
+       Expected: Similar to previous.

+1. Marking a student while on another directory

+    1. Prerequisites: Perform a `findStudent` command: e.g. `find David`.

+    1. Test case: `marka 1 w/1`<br>
+       Expected: First contact in the last filtered students list (David) is marked as present.
+Status message shows details of student's week 1 attendance.
+Updated students list is shown.

+    1. Test case: `marka 1 w/1`<br>
+       Expected: First contact in student list (Alex) is marked as present/absent depending on his last attendance status.
+Status message shows details of student's week 1 attendance.
+Updated students list is shown.

+1. Marking multiple students

+    1. Test case: `marka 1 2 3 w/1`<br>
+       Expected: Students 1, 2 and 3 are marked as present in the list.
+Status message shows details of their week 1 attendance.

+    1. Test case: `marka 1 2 3 w/1`<br>
+       Expected: Students 1, 2 and 3 are marked as absent in the list.
+Status message shows details of their week 1 attendance.

+### Marking a student's participation

+1. Marking a student while all students are being shown

+    1. Prerequisites: List all students using the `students` command.
+Multiple students in the list.

+    1. Test case: `markp 1 w/1`<br>
+       Expected: First contact is marked as participated in the list.
+Status message shows details of his week 1 participation.

+    1. Test case: `markp 0 w/1`<br>
+       Expected: No student is marked.
+Error details shown in the status message.

+    1. Other incorrect mark participation commands to try: `markp`, `markp x`, `...` (where x is larger than the list size)<br>
+       Expected: Similar to previous.

+1. Marking a student while on another directory

+    1. Prerequisites: Perform a `findStudent` command: e.g. `find David`.

+    1. Test case: `markp 1 w/1`<br>
+       Expected: First contact in the last filtered students list (David) is marked as participated.
+Status message shows details of student's week 1 participation.
+Updated students list is shown.

+    1. Test case: `markp 1 w/1`<br>
+       Expected: First contact in student list (Alex) is marked as participated/not participated depending on his last participation status.
+Status message shows details of student's week 1 participation.
+Updated students list is shown.

+1. Marking multiple students

+    1. Test case: `markp 1 2 3 w/1`<br>
+       Expected: Students 1, 2 and 3 are marked as participated in the list.
+Status message shows details of their week 1 participation.

+    1. Test case: `markp 1 2 3 w/1`<br>
+       Expected: Students 1, 2 and 3 are marked as not participated in the list.
+Status message shows details of their week 1 participation.

+### Finding a student

+1.

+### Clearing student list

+1.

+### Adding a group

+### Deleting a group

+### Editing a group

+### Finding a group

+1.

+### Clearing group list

+1.

+### Adding a todo

+### Adding a deadline task

+### Adding an event task

+### Editing a task

+### Deleting a task

+### Marking a task as done

+### Clearing task list

+### Clearing all data from tApp

 ### Saving data